-1. To receive the Audited Financial Statements for the financial year ended 31

-December 2020 together with the Directors' and Auditors' Reports thereon.
+To receive the Audited Financial Statements for the financial year ended 31 December 2021 together with the Directors' and Auditors' Reports thereon.
 (Please refer to Note 1 of the Explanatory Notes)

-To approve the Non-Executive Directors' Fees of RM 145,700.00 in respect of the financial year ended 31 December 2020 and Benefits Payable up to an aggregate amount of RM 25,000.00 to the Non-Executive Directors for the period from this AGM until the next AGM of the Company in year 2022 and payments thereof.

-To re-elect Mr Oei Kok Eong who is retiring under Clause 96 of the Company's Constitution.

-4. To re-elect Madam Yap Siew Foong who is retiring under Clause 96 of the Company's Constitution.

-5. To re-appoint Baker Tilly Monteiro Heng PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.
+- To approve the increase of Non-Executive Directors' Fees of RM148,400.00 in respect of the financial year ended 31 December 2021 and Benefits Payable up to an aggregate amount of RM25,000.00 to the Non-Executive Directors for the period from the 23rd AGM until the next AGM of the Company in year 2023 and payments thereof. - Ordinary Resolution 1 (Please refer to Note 2 of the Explanatory Notes) - To re-elect Mr Ng Wai Kee who is retiring under Clause 96 of the Company's Constitution. - Ordinary Resolution 2 (Please refer to Note 3 of the Explanatory Notes) - 4.
+To re-elect Ms Wern Li Morsingh who is retiring under Clause 96 of the Company's Constitution. - Ordinary Resolution 3 (Please refer to Note 3 of the Explanatory Notes) - 5.
+To re-appoint Baker Tilly Monteiro Heng PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.

+Ordinary Resolution 4